Becoming an FNH USA Certified Instructor/Less Lethal Representative

 Q. How do I go about purchasing an FN 303® less lethal launcher system for my agency?

-A. For pricing, quotes, product demonstrations and general less lethal product and training questions contact Bill Buie, Training Manager, FNH USA at firstname.lastname@example.org or (540) 288-8002 and he will put you in touch with a Certified FNH USA regional training and sales representative in your area.
+A. For pricing, quotes, product demonstrations and general less lethal product and training questions contact FNH USA Training Department at firstname.lastname@example.org or (540) 288-8002 and they will put you in touch with a Certified FNH USA regional training and sales representative in your area.